chevereto/v3-docs/setup/hosting.md

 ## Providers

-This is a list of know hosting providers that advertise to support Chevereto or to be optimized for the purpose of running Chevereto.
-Links in this section aren't sponsored neither contain any kind of affiliate marketing.
+This is a list of know hosting providers that advertise to either support Chevereto or to be optimized for the purpose of running it.
+Links in this section aren't sponsored nor contain any kind of affiliate marketing.

 ::: tip Feedback?
 If you know about a provider to recommend or to warn about a bad provider, please let us know to provide notes on each case.